-FOUR PAWS became active in Romania as culling was used to reduce the population of stray dogs, often using very inhumane methods.
+FOUR PAWS became active in Romania because stray dogs were being killed to reduce the population, often using very inhumane methods.
 To date, legislation in Romania continues to permit euthanasia as a management tool for stray dog control.
 To help reduce the suffering of stray animals in this challenging environment, FOUR PAWS is committed to supporting local efforts to neuter, vaccinate, microchip and provide parasite control to stray animals in municipalities who commit to using humane management methods.
 FOUR PAWS also works with local vets and communities to provide education on responsible pet ownership.
 We continue to work towards facilitating sustainable and humane care and management for stray animals in Romania.

 FOUR PAWS support for Romanian strays